 Following this initial identification process, Tech Against Trafficking is evaluating each of the more than 200 tools to better understand how they work, how effective they have been, and the barriers they face to scaling their impact.
 The evaluations are based on publicly available information and are ongoing as the group conducts outreach to organizations developing technology applications.

 Tony D’Arcy, head of corporate responsibility reporting, communications and customer relations at Nokia, stated, “We know this is just the start, but we are looking forward to sharing the results of our landscape mapping to understand how technology is being used to combat human trafficking across geographies and sectors.
-The initiative will be publishing an interactive map of these tools, with the goal of increasing collaboration and encouraging the use of innovative technology to support a multi-pronged approach to eradicating trafficking.”
+The initiative will be publishing an interactive map of these tools, with the goal of increasing cooperation and encouraging the use of innovative technology to support a multi-pronged approach to eradicating trafficking.”

 Tech Against Trafficking intends to make this map as comprehensive as possible and invites all organizations using technology to combat human trafficking, in every language and every region around the globe, to review and recommend additions to the list of identified tech tools, found here.
 We encourage interested organisations to contact Ms. Livia Wagner at firstname.lastname@example.org with any additions.

 We invite all interested technology companies to reach out to the BSR team to find out how to get involved.

 This was originally published on the BSR blog.